Archive for the 'Chocolate Etc.' Category

 Gourmet Chocolate Truffles Sugar-Free and Regular Made Super Easy!

-T’is the season, and one thing just about everyone loves:
+chocolate trufflesT’is the season, and here’s one thing just about everyone loves:

 Chocolate truffles.

-I’ve just been experimenting with a super easy recipe… that allows also some amazing variation.
+I’ve just been experimenting with a super easy recipe… that also allows some amazing variation.

 1) Take a bar or two of your favorite chocolate.